d2s/Documentation/_posts/2018-04-10-Changelog.md

 title:  "Changelog"
 permalink: Changelog
 ---
+From April 2020 RsyncOSX documentation is [moved to Netlify](https://rsyncosx.netlify.app/).
+The Jekyll based docs are not updated.

 I am using the application on a daily basis and it evolves during my own use.
 Suggestions for new *features*, *enhancements* and *bug reports* are more than welcome.
 [Please add an issue](https://github.com/rsyncOSX/RsyncOSX/issues) regarding requests or bugs.
 For more information about signing and notarizing of RsyncOSX see [the notarized info](/Notarized).

 ## RsyncOSX on macOS Catalina